0

 Key takeaways

-• Estrogen → glycogen → Lactobacillus → low pH = healthy vaginal ecosystem; menopause interrupts that chain.
+• Estrogen → glycogen → Lactobacillus → low pH = a healthy vaginal ecosystem; menopause interrupts that chain.

 View the study here: https://www.sciencedirect.com/science/article/abs/pii/S0378512216301244